vitiko98/qobuz-dl/README.md

 Enter your search: [Ctrl + c to quit]
 - fka twigs magdalene
 ```
+`qobuz-dl` will bring up a nice list of release.
 Now choose whatever releases you want to download.
 Everything else is interactive.
-Enjoy.
+Enjoy!

 Run `qobuz-dl fun --help` for more info.